how to improve cash flow with factoring

 If the customer elects not to take advantage of the early pay discount, the business could receive the full amount but may wait 30, 60 or even 90 days to collect on the invoice.
 In addition, the business owner or bookkeeping staff may have to invest hours of time on collection phone calls and reminders before the customer pays.

-Another advantage of choosing invoice factoring to speed up cash flow as part of a business turnaround strategy (instead of offering customer fast-pay discounts) is that the business can continue (or begin) to extend favorable payment terms to its customers as a marketing advantage.
-Since the business can collect on the invoice on the same day it’s generated, it does not have to spend time or resources chasing payments or worrying about how quickly a customer will pay.
+Another advantage of choosing invoice factoring to speed up cash flow as part of a business turnaround strategy (instead of offering customers fast-pay discounts) is that the business can continue (or begin) to extend favorable payment terms to its customers as a marketing advantage.
+Since the business can collect the invoice on the same day it’s generated, it does not have to spend time or resources chasing payments or worrying about how quickly a customer will pay.

 Benefits of Our Invoice Factoring Services for Your Business Turnaround Strategy